w3f/Grants-Program/rfps/mixer.md

 * **FTE:**  1

 An offline tool (written in Rust or TypeScript, TBD) that is pre-funded and accepts incoming requests.
 It verifies the validity of the submitted proof & Tx.
-If correct, it submits the Tx to the smoothie `ink!` contract.
+If correct, it submits the Tx to the `ink!` contract.

 Also here we will write out the smart contract logic for paying out the fee `f` to relayer address `t`, once a valid Tx has been submitted.
 This will fall under the `withdraw` method.